TMS Treatment For Anxiety

 TMS is an innovative therapy that can help people who struggle with major depressive disorder, even after taking antidepressant medication.
 It helps activate the natural function of the brain’s neurotransmitters using a non-invasive magnetic field.

-Given in an office setting without anesthesia, treatments last about 30 minutes and are usually given 5 days a week for four to six weeks.
+Given in an office setting without anesthesia, treatments last about 20 minutes and are usually given five days per week for six weeks with two weeks of taper sessions.
 Magnetic pulses, generated by a treatment coil, are used to stimulate specific mood centers of the brain.

 Because TMS is a non-drug treatment, people don’t experience side effects like those associated with antidepressant medications.